-Reports include the Financial Status Report (as noted in the Financial section of this manual), the Provider Tracking Input data, Provider TRE Input data, Tenant Move-Out Tracking data, along with a copy of each Program Provider/Landlord Agreement.
+Reports include Tenant data, Provider TRE Input data, Tenant Move-Out Tracking data, along with a copy of each Program Provider/Landlord Agreement.

 At the discretion of OHCS other reports/data may be required when deemed necessary to provide adequate program utilization and performance information.